Chinese Hairstyles to Get You Glammed Up for the Year of the Water Rabbit

 6. High Bun

 There are a couple of ways to put your hair in a high bun.
 You can try the ballerina bun, wherein you put your hair in a high ponytail, wrap your hair around its base, and secure the bun with bobby pins.
 You can also try a pageant-like updo—you make a bigger bun by adding volume to your hair.
 Having trouble with these bun ideas?
 Use a hair donut.

 Let your long hair down on Chinese New Year, especially if you have kept it soft and healthy the whole lunar year.
 Then, blow dry your bangs down and straight so they maintain their shape.
 You can also change your fringe a bit by trying see-through bangs or wispy bangs.

-Wear your best clothes, put your hair in one of these beautiful Chinese hairstyles, and say hello to the Year of the Earth Pig.
+Wear your best clothes, put your hair in one of these party hairstyles, and say hello to the Year of Water Rabbit.
 You may not know what’s in store for you this lunar year, but the most important thing is that you greet the new year full of positivity and hope.
 Kung Hei Fat Choi!